 For investors

-Chiang Mai tends to suit longer-term, lifestyle-led tenants rather than high-churn holiday rentals.
-Prioritize quality finishes and a convenient location, and set realistic rent expectations based on the steadier, longer-tenancy profile.
+Chiang Mai suits longer-term, lifestyle-led tenants rather than high-churn holiday rentals, with gross yields typically 4–6%.
+Prioritize quality finishes and a convenient location, set rent expectations from the steadier long-tenancy profile, and use the yield guide to get from gross to net before you buy.

 How to read the market

-Compare current matching listings by neighborhood and property type, then weigh each on location, space, and condition rather than price alone.
-Saving a search as an alert helps you track how the market moves over a season before you buy.
+Compare current listings by neighborhood and property type, then weigh each on location, space, and condition rather than price alone.
+Saving a search as an alert lets you watch the market across a full season — including how inventory and pricing behave through the smoky months — before you commit.